edvargas/study/awsStudy.md

     - Advice: Use a ready-to-use AMI to reduce configuration time in order to be serving request fasters an reduce the cooldown period

-## AWS Relational Database Service - RDS
+## AWS RDS - Relational Database Service -
 - RDS stands for Relational Database Service
 - It's a managed DB service for DB use SQL as a query language
 - It allows you to create databases in the cloud that are managed by AWS